 The TOE has a mechanism to determine its current software version.
-Software updates to the TOE can be acquired by leveraging its OS platform or through its connection with the environmental Nessus Manager application.
+Software updates to the TOE can be acquired by leveraging its OS platform.
 The format of the software update is dependent on the TOE platform version.
 All updates are digitally signed to guarantee their authenticity and integrity.